 PART IV: Kahn and Venice.
 "Places more than buildings"

 8. The significance of the idea of city

 8.1 The design project of Palazzo dei Congressi 1968-1969

 9. Original words: Kahn at UIA, International University of Art of Venice, 1971

 9.2 "On the roof of Ducal Palace"

 9.3 Kahn talks with students in Venice

-Elisabetta Barizza, architect, PhD, teacher of history of art and design.
+Elisabetta Barizza, PhD, is an architect and teacher of history of art and design.
 After working as an architect in Italy and abroad, she specialised in teaching.
 In 2017, she published the book La forma tangibile and in 2018 (with Marco Falsetti) Rome and the legacy of Louis Kahn, published in Italian in 2014.
-In 2018 (with Gabriele Neri) she published Louis Kahn and Venice, the catalogue of the exhibition curated for the Theatre of Architecture, Mendrisio Academy, Switzerland.
+In 2018, she (with Gabriele Neri) published Louis Kahn and Venice, the catalogue of the exhibition curated for the Theatre of Architecture, Mendrisio Academy, Switzerland.